Kailyn Lowry Get Candid About Her Family And Reveals If She Talks To Lauren In New ‘Teen Mom 2’ Trailer

 Season 9 of Teen Mom 2 is airing new episodes and in a recently released trailer by the Teen Mom 2 official Twitter account, fans got a taste of what to expect from Kailyn Lowry’s story tonight.

 In the new trailer, Kailyn is shown chatting with her friends at the hair salon.
-They ask her about her relationship with her ex-husband’s new girlfriend, Lauren.
+They ask her about her relationship with her ex-husband Javi Marroquin’s new girlfriend, Lauren Comeau.
 As fans have been watching this season, Kailyn has done her best to avoid Lauren at events where they are both at for Kailyn and Javi’s son Lincoln.

 When asked about Lauren in the trailer, Kailyn responds, “I don’t talk to Lauren at practices, at functions.
 Now they’re pregnant and having the baby so I can’t really… like it is what it is.
 But I just don’t care to talk to her.”